Akshay-Sisodia/Agentic-Text2SQL/README.md

 - Enhanced Intent Classification with PydanticAI
 - Multi-database support with SQLAlchemy
 - Comes with a sample database for immediate use without configuration
+- Smart entity detection with Levenshtein distance for fuzzy matching table and column names
+- Comprehensive database optimization tools for all supported database types
+- Persistent conversation storage with SQLite backend
+- Comprehensive SQL validation with performance optimization suggestions

 ## Recent Updates

+- Added database optimization for SQL Server and Oracle with database-specific tuning
+- Enhanced index suggestion logic using database-specific mechanisms (DMVs for SQL Server, etc.)
+- Added database optimization command in CLI for analyzing and improving database performance
+- Implemented Levenshtein distance algorithm for better column and table name suggestions
+- Added persistent conversation storage with database backend
+- Enhanced SQLite schema extraction using true async operations
+- Added detection of missing indices and optimization suggestions in SQL validation
+- Improved entity name disambiguation with similarity matching
 - Added built-in sample database for out-of-the-box functionality
 - Added enhanced Intent Classification Agent using PydanticAI with improved schema awareness
 - Implemented error handling and retry logic for robust agent behavior